liudasbar/ASL-Recognizer/README.md

 The application uses __American Sign Language (ASL)__ ML recognition model that is was organized, trained, and tested via Xcode Create ML tools.

-While the developer does not provide any related data sets, it is worth mentioning that the data set for this specific application consists of images (that were used for training and validation of an aforementioned ML model) gathered from various sources found on the internet varying from ASL learning YouTube videos to publicly available ASL hand poses images data sets.
+While the developer does not provide any related data sets, it is worth mentioning that the data set for this specific ML model that application uses consists of images (that were used for training and validation of an aforementioned ML model) gathered from various sources found on the internet varying from ASL learning YouTube videos to publicly available ASL hand poses images data sets.

 ## What can be recognized?

-ASL Recognizer detects only alphabet letters A-Z and numbers from 0-9.
+__ASL Recognizer detects only alphabet letters A-Z and numbers from 0-9__.
 Hand pose detection output is shown within the main application interface.
 Each detected symbol (letter or number) is added to the current value with previously detected symbols.

-## Abbreviations

-ASL - American Sign Language

-ML - Machine Learning

 ## Availability

-The project is written on Xcode 13 for iOS/iPadOS devices from iOS 14.
+The project is written on Xcode 13 __for iOS/iPadOS devices from iOS 14__.

-## Recognition model
+## ML model

 Accuracy:
 * Training - 96 %